 Die Inhaltsangabe kann sich auf eine andere Ausgabe dieses Titels beziehen.

-Gerald W. Schlabach (PhD, University of Notre Dame) is associate professor of theology and director of the justice and peace studies program at the University of St. Thomas in St. Paul, Minnesota.
-He is the author or editor of several books.
+Gerald W. Schlabach (PhD, University of Notre Dame) is professor of theology and director of the Justice and Peace Studies program at the University of St. Thomas in St. Paul, Minnesota.
+He is the founder and director of Bridgefolk, a movement of Mennonites and Roman Catholics who come together to celebrate each other's traditions, explore each other's practices, and honor each other's contribution to the mission of Christ's church.
+He is also the author or editor of several books.

 "Well written and perspicaciously framed, Unlearning Protestantism represents a stimulating contribution to ecumenical dialogue.
 Gerald Schlabach lifts up the practice of stability and the virtue of fidelity for Christian ecclesial communities with characteristic hospitality and humility.
 His own story of becoming a Mennonite Catholic provides a hopeful model for the sort of virtuous empathy he recommends to Christians as they plumb the depths of their own traditions while engaging in dialogue across ecclesial traditions."--Margaret Pfeil, University of Notre Dame